LinkedInAttic/archetype/_posts/tutorials/2012-10-15-creating-custom-components.md

-title     : Creating Custom Components category  : tutorials tags      : [intro, styleguide, components, extend, ] summary   : In this guide, we'll cover creating description : SUMMARY author    : eoneill published : false
+title     : Creating Custom Components category  : tutorials tags      : [intro, styleguide, components, extend, ] summary   : In this guide, we'll cover how components work and an introduce you to creating your own reusable components. description : SUMMARY author    : eoneill published : false weight    : 2
 ---
 {% include config %}

 ## The inner workings

-The [styleguide system](/tutorials/000-introduction-styleguide/) uses a combination of primitives and components to define a set of robust, reusable styles.
+The [styleguide system](/tutorials/introduction-styleguide/) uses a combination of primitives and components to define a set of robust, reusable styles.

 ### Primitives